A. J. Dalton

 Adam James Dalton (born September 1970) is a British fantasy writer and teacher of English.
-He is the author of the best-selling Chronicles of a Cosmic Warlord (Empire of the Saviours, Gateway of the Saviours and Tithe of the Saviours), the Flesh & Bone Series (Necromancer's Gambit, Necromancer's Betrayal and Necromancer's Fall), and three collections with Grimbold Books (The Book of Orm, The Book of Angels and The Book of Dragons).
-He has also published a range of academic articles on science fiction and fantasy.
+He is the author of the best-selling Chronicles of a Cosmic Warlord series (Empire of the Saviours, Gateway of the Saviours and Tithe of the Saviours), the Flesh & Bone trilogy (Necromancer's Gambit, Necromancer's Betrayal and Necromancer's Fall), and three collections with Grimbold Books (The Book of Orm, The Book of Angels and The Book of Dragons).
+He has also published books of poetry and a range of academic articles on science fiction and fantasy.

 Biography

 Adam Dalton was born in Croydon, England on a dark and stormy night.
 He was educated at Whitgift School and the University of Warwick, where he completed a BA in English and American Literature and an MA in English Literature.

 Dalton moved into English language teaching, working in a variety of countries between 1996 and 2005.
 He then took a managerial position in Manchester, England, with the British Council, the UK's international organisation for cultural relations, a registered charity.
 While working there, he self-published the Flesh & Bone series: Necromancer's Gambit (2008), Necromancer's Betrayal (2009), and Necromancer's Fall (2010).
 In late 2011, he signed a deal with Gollancz for Empire of the Saviours and a further two volumes, namely Gateway of the Saviours and Tithe of the Saviours.
 In 2015, he published The Book of Orm with Kristell Ink, a collection of fantasy stories based on Scandinavian mythology.
 He followed that collection with The Book of Angels in 2016 and The Book of Dragons in 2017.

-Dalton's academic study of fantasy and its subgenres was completed in 2018, when he completed a PhD with the University of Huddersfield.
+Dalton's academic study of fantasy and its subgenres was completed in 2018, when he completed a PhD at the University of Huddersfield.
 That academic work, his earlier publications and website (2008) have seen him recognised as the creator and lead author of the fantasy sub-genre known as 'metaphysical fantasy'.